hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-externalservers-https" href="#v-externalservers-https">`https`</a> - HTTPS configuration for external servers.
 Note: HTTP connections to the servers are not supported.

-      * <a name="v-externalservers-address" href="#v-externalservers-address">`address`</a> (`string: null`) - IP, DNS name, or Cloud auto-join string pointing to the external Consul servers.
+      * <a name="v-externalservers-address" href="#v-externalservers-address">`address`</a> (`string: null`) - IP, DNS name, or [cloud auto-join](https://www.consul.io/docs/agent/cloud-auto-join.html) string pointing to the external Consul servers.
 Note that if you’re providing the cloud auto-join string and multiple addresses can be returned, only the first address will be used.
 This value is required only if you would like to use a different server address from the one specified in the `client.join` property.

       * <a name="v-externalservers-port" href="#v-externalservers-port">`port`</a> (`integer: 443`) - The HTTPS port of the server.